-A report must be prepared by a suitability qualified ecologist and arborist detailing the success of vegetation and tree protection measures, any breaches and how such breaches will be rectified must be submitted to Council's Executive Manager Urban Release and Engagement (or equivalent).
+i).
+A report must be prepared by a suitability qualified ecologist and arborist detailing the success of vegetation and tree protection measures, any breaches and how such breaches will be rectified.
+This report must be submitted to Council's Executive Manager Urban Release and Engagement (or equivalent) prior to the appointed Principal Certifier issuing an occupation (Final compliance) certificate.